-This booklet was made for anyone who is interested in learning more about trans\ identities and experiences and being a better ally as a friend, family member, or partner of a trans\ identified person.
-The information in this booklet is mostly in a Q&A format and is directed towards people who have some experience with and/or understanding of trans\ issues.
-If this booklet is difficult for you to understand, try reading the Trans\ 101 for SOFFAs booklet first.
-If you are a trans\ identified person, this booklet may be a helpful tool for you to discuss your experiences and identity/identities with those close to you.
+This booklet was made for anyone who is interested in learning more about gender, transgender identities and experiences, and being a better ally, friend, family member, or partner/significant other to a trans person.
+The information in this booklet is mostly in a Q&A format and is directed towards people who have some understanding of topics relating to trans identities and experiences.
+If you are a trans-identified person, someone with a trans gender history, or identify as intersex, this booklet may be a helpful tool for you to discuss your experiences and identity/identities with those close to you.
+If this booklet is difficult for you to understand, try reading the Trans 101 for SOFFAs booklet first.